 Many users report that large banks, such as Chase, Bank of America, and Wells Fargo, may restrict access from known VPN IP addresses as part of their fraud prevention systems.

-Is it safe to use credit card with VPN on?
+Is it safe to use a credit card with VPN on?

 Yes, it is safe.
 The VPN encrypts the transaction details as they travel to the payment processor, protecting your card number from local network interception.